 Orange Colors: Psychology and Meaning

-With such a long history of use by humankind, it isn't surprising that we give the color orange various symbolic meanings and associations.
+With such a long history of use by humankind, it isn't surprising that we give orange colors various symbolic meanings and associations.

-To the followers of Confucianism in ancient China and India, orange stood for transformation.
+To the followers of Buddism in ancient China and India, orange stood for transformation.
 This stems from their belief that existence was governed by yang and yin.
-Sice yellow represented light, nobility, and perfection while red stood for fire, power, and happiness, combining both would produce orange which represented transformation.
+Since yellow represented light, nobility, and perfection while red stood for fire, power, and happiness, combining both would produce orange which represented transformation.

 In Buddhism and Hinduism, orange/saffron was also associated with the divine.
 The divinity Krishna's robes were often depicted as yellow or saffron.
 The Buddha himself defined that the robes to be worn by monks must be saffron colors which represented illumination, the highest state of perfection.

 In Europe and America, orange and yellow represented entertainment, frivolity, and amusement.
-Bacchus, the Greek god of wine, ecstasy, and ritual madness was often depicted in orange.
-Today's clowns regularly wear wigs and clothes of orange color.
+Bacchus, the Greek god of wine, ecstasy, and ritual madness was often depicted in different shades of orange.
+Today's clowns regularly wear wigs and clothes of orange colors.

 Shades of Orange